kainino0x/cis565final/README.md

 ##TODO
 * ~~Parallel implementation of plane-triangle clipping.~~
+* use webCL to create a copy of the input mesh for each fracture cell.
 * webCL implementation of stream compaction (used in intersection).
 * webCL implementation of makeFaces() (needs webCL scan).
 * correct orientation/center of fracture pieces.